 - The Istria region is a hop, skip, and a jump away from Italy.
 There are buses running to Trieste and even ferries sailing from Rovinj to Venice.

 - Surprise!
 Ryan Air has taken over some of the Croatian cities and has made traveling to and from the country even more accessible and affordable.
-Check Skyscanner now for prices.

-Plan Your Trip to Croatia
+Plan For Your Trip to Croatia